TagGerr/THavalon/README.md

 Lancelot is a Good role that is allowed to play Reversal cards.
 They are provided no other information, and they appear Evil to Merlin.

 #### Guinevere
 Guinevere is a Good role who knows about other role relationships present in the game.
-Guinevere is given two or three pieces of information ("rumors") of the form "A knows something about B".
+Guinevere is given two pieces of information ("rumors") of the form "A knows something about B".
 It is up to Guinevere to make sense of this cryptic information.

 Guinevere's truths can include any of the following:
 - Percival seeing Merlin or Morgana